metaplex-foundation/developer-hub/src/pages/toolbox/index.md

 ## Introduction

-Whilst all of Metaplex's products offer clients that include all you need to get started with that particular product, they do not include clients for low-level yet essentials tasks such as creating an account from the SPL System program or extending a Lookup Table from the SPL Address Lookup Table program.
+Whilst all of Metaplex's products offer clients that include all you need to get started with that particular product, they do not include clients for low-level yet essential tasks such as creating an account from the SPL System program or extending a Lookup Table from the SPL Address Lookup Table program.
 MPL Toolbox aims to fix this by offering a collection of essential Solana and Metaplex programs that can be used to perform these more low-level tasks.
 Namely, MPL Toolbox includes the following programs:

 - [SPL System](#spl-system).
 The native Solana program that allows us to create accounts.
 - [SPL Token and SPL Associated Token](#spl-token-and-spl-associated-token).
 The native Solana programs that allow us to manage tokens.